g-c-williams/Titanic_Data_Analysis_ML/README.md

 # Titanic_Data_Analysis_ML
-This project explores the a dataset on the Titanic's passengers using Python and its libraries NumPy, Pandas, Matplotlib, and Seaborn.
+This project explores a dataset on the Titanic's passengers using Python and its libraries NumPy, Pandas, Matplotlib, and Seaborn.
 Additionally, the project includes a machine learning portion in which a basic model is developed to predict the survival outcomes of passengers from a test set.

 The first portion of the project includes data exploration, cleansing and analysis of a training dataset (train.csv).
 In this portion, the following questions are addressed: